OptiGAN for Crystal Arrays: Physics-Informed Generative Modeling of Optical Photon Transport in PET Detector Arrays: Materials

 The crystal array's square geometry induces a $D_4$ point group symmetry.
 This symmetry manifests as invariance under $90^{\circ}$ rotations and mirror reflections, which translates to the absence of preferential light propagation directions.
 By exploiting this symmetry, it is possible to limit the training data creation to the so-called fundamental domain $\mathcal{F}$ of the array's base area,

 with $L$ denoting the side length of the array.
 Any point outside this region can be mapped to it through an appropriate symmetry operation $g \in D_4$ to a point in the fundamental domain.
 Since $\mathcal{F}$ covers only about an eighth of the full array area, this technique allows an eight-fold reduction in computational time and memory requirement.
 The isotropic emission of mono-energetic electrons ($E_{e^-}=\qty{420}{\kilo \eV}$) at specific locations within the crystals is simulated to create training and testing data.
-The emission locations are distributed on a regular grid with a step size of \qty{0.6}{\milli \metre} over the fundamental domain and define the conditions fed into the \ac{GAN}.
-The grid is repeated at a height of \qty{1}{\milli \metre}, \qty{5}{\milli \metre}, and \qty{9}{\milli \metre} from the sensor surface to include multiple \acp{DOI}.
-Approximately $3 \times 10^4$ optical photons are recorded for each emission location and included in the training dataset, which is equivalent to the sum of optical photons one would see considering the geometric efficiency for a total of $\sim 25$ photoelectric absorptions of $\qty{511}{\kilo \eV}$-annihilation quanta.
+The choice of \qty{420}{\kilo \eV} reflects the kinetic energy of a photoelectron produced by photoelectric absorption of a \qty{511}{\kilo \eV} annihilation quantum on the K-shell of bismuth, which is the dominant photoelectric channel in \ac{BGO} at \ac{PET}-relevant energies, and is consistent with our previous single-crystal optiGAN studies \cite{trigila_generative_2023, mummaneni_optigan_2025, trigila_towards_2025}.
+The training data themselves contain only the optical photons recorded at the sensor surfaces, such that the primary electron energy is not included in the conditioning vector.
+For other scintillators such as \ac{LSO}, the same methodology applies with an adapted primary electron energy.
+This study is the first translation of the optiGAN methodology from single-crystal to arrays, therefore we opted to keep parameters consistent with the prior single-crystal work \cite{trigila_towards_2025, mummaneni_optigan_2025} as much as possible.
+The emission locations are thus distributed on a regular grid over the fundamental domain, repeated at three $Z$-layers at heights of \qty{1}{\milli \metre}, \qty{5}{\milli \metre}, and \qty{9}{\milli \metre} from the sensor surface.
+On the single \qtyproduct{3x3x10}{\milli \metre} crystal, a step size of \qty{0.5}{\milli \metre} was found sufficient for target-distribution convergence, and further refinement did not measurably improve fidelity.
+Translating this grid to the \numproduct{3x3} array is not straightforward, since a step size of \qty{0.5}{\milli \metre} would place emission locations exactly at inter-crystal boundaries, where the simulation is ill-defined.
+Refining below \qty{0.5}{\milli \metre} is not empirically motivated either, since the array already covers a nine-fold larger base area than the single-crystal reference at comparable density.
+We therefore chose \qty{0.6}{\milli \metre} as the smallest boundary-avoiding step size close to the value validated on the single-crystal geometry.
+In total, this yields 108 training conditions in $\mathcal{F}$, with approximately $3 \times 10^4$ optical photons recorded per emission location.